family portrait photography

 Lighting.
 Composition.
 Posing.
 Expression.
 Background choice.
 Perhaps it is combination of many of these elements, maybe some more important than others, depending on the overall purpose of creating the portraits.

-related to family portrait photography
+related Post For family portrait photography

 Baby Photography Tips.
 Keeping it simple is the idea behind these thoughts on baby poses and the lighting used for baby portraits.